sirivanbiscuit/optimal-gardening/README.md

 This is the repository for Group 2's modelling project.
 This project aims to be a rudimentary gardening simulator which uses logical constraints and models to display a virtual garden across multiple time intervals.
+* Note: the most up-to-date version of this project is in `main`.
+Make sure you are there.

 ### How to Build a Garden
 * `setup.py` contains a handful of initialization code to help the user set up a garden.